Sending Information to Servers

 Exercises

-Enter key: In most browsers, if you hit the “Enter” or “Return” key while inside a text entry, that submits the form that the text entry was in.
+8-1 Enter key.
+In most browsers, if you hit the “Enter” or “Return” key while inside a text entry, that submits the form that the text entry was in.
 Add this feature to your browser.

-GET forms: Forms can be submitted via GET requests as well as POST requests.
+8-2 GET forms.
+Forms can be submitted via GET requests as well as POST requests.
 In GET requests, the form-encoded data is pasted onto the end of the URL, separated from the path by a question mark, like /search?q=hi; GET form submissions have no body.
 Implement GET form submissions.

-Rich buttons: Make it possible for a button to contain arbitrary elements as children, and render them correctly.
-The children should be contained inside button instead of spilling out—this can make a button really tall.
+8-8 Rich buttons.
+Make it possible for a button to contain arbitrary elements as children, and render them correctly.
+The children should be contained inside the button instead of spilling out—this can make a button really tall.
 Think about edge cases, like a button that contains another button, an input area, or a link, and test real browsers to see what they do.

 Did you find this chapter useful?